 The Rhône Valley’s geography and climate would be nothing without the creativity, craftsmanship and sheer hard work of our winegrowers and winemakers, who take the wonders nature has given us and spin them into pure gold.
 We’re incredibly proud that their skill and expertise inspires generations of new winemakers across the world.
 One of our particular specialities here in the Côtes du Rhône is blending, and we have quite a selection of varietals to work with, giving us endless possibilities in terms of flavour and aroma.
 The appellation grows 23 varietals in total, the best-known being Syrah, Viognier, Marsanne and Roussanne, all native to the Rhône Valley.

 Our blends have proved a source of inspiration in the New World, where ‘Rhône Blends’ is a term commonly used for wines inspired by the Côtes du Rhône.
 Quite an accolade!

-The Côtes du Rhône appellation dates back to 1937, just two years after the Appellations d’Origine Contrôlée (AOC) system was created.
-The speed with which accreditation was awarded was no doubt due to the appellation’s long-standing reputation.
-The Côtes du Rhône Villages appellation, closely linked to the regional appellation, appeared in 1967, followed by the Côtes du Rhône Crus, the latest of which is Cairanne, with Cru status since 2016.
-This 3-tier hierarchy makes up the Côtes du Rhône ‘quality pyramid’; strict criteria ensure standards are met, the quality of work is recognised and the character of the terroir is expressed.
-The Côtes du Rhône vineyards are in constant pursuit of excellence.
+The Côtes du Rhône appellation was awarded AOC status – a classification denoting quality and authenticity – in 1937, just two years after the AOC system was set up.
+The sheer speed with which accreditation was granted shows how good the wines must be!
+The Côtes du Rhône Villages appellation, one step up from the regional appellation, appeared in 1967, followed by the Côtes du Rhône Crus.
+The latest of these is Cairanne, with Cru status since 2016.
+This 3-tier hierarchy makes up the Côtes du Rhône ‘quality pyramid’, with the regional appellation at its base, Côtes du Rhône Villages (with and without village name) on the rung above, and the Crus at the apex.
+Strict production criteria make sure standards are met, and ensures that each wine reflects the intrinsic qualities of its terroir.